eegli/tinyparse/readme.md

 - Promise-based
 - TypeScript first
 - Zero dependencies
-- Includes a helper to print available options
-- Supports object literals and arrays of strings

 **I use this mostly for other pet projects of mine so it comes with some opinions.**